Thoq-jar/Zephyr/README.md

 ------------------------------------------------------------------------------------------
-**REMEMBER THAT THE SOUCE IS ALWAYS NEWER AND THEREFORE BLEEDING EDGE | IT WILL BE LESS STABLE THAN THE BINARY!**
+**REMEMBER THAT THE SOURCE IS ALWAYS NEWER AND THEREFORE BLEEDING EDGE | IT WILL BE LESS STABLE THAN THE BINARY!**
-(the binary is tested more extensivly, the source is as soon as it works its added not tested)
+(the binary is tested more extensively, the source is as soon as it works added not tested)
 ------------------------------------------------------------------------------------------
 Multiplatform code editor written in Java and Kotlin that is free and open source.
-Our goal is to be as fast as possible, which is why Zephyr uses your GPU to render all UI elements and to power the syntax highloghting and other background tasks that indirectly make it snappier!
+Our goal is to be as fast as possible, which is why Zephyr uses your GPU to render all UI elements and to power the syntax highlighting and other background tasks that indirectly make it snappier!
 If this is too slow for you we recommend checking out Zephyr Lite which is written in C++ for maximum performance [here!](https://github.com/Thoq-jar/Zephyr-Lite/tree/main)

-**If you are confuesd, read this:**
+**If you are confused, read this:**

-For MacOS, Linux and BSD users, use the ```Unix-based systems``` guide to compile, for Windows users, use the ```DOS-Based systems``` guide to help you.
+For MacOS, Linux, and BSD users, use the ```Unix-based systems `` guide to compile, for Windows users, use the ```DOS-Based systems `` guide to help you.

 ------------------------------------------------------------------------------------------

 **COMPILING ZEPHYR FROM SOURCE:**

 **UNIX-BASED SYSTEMS: (MacOS, Linux and BSD)**
-If you are confused go to the bottem of this section and use the ```super command```, it will automate the process!
+If you are confused go to the bottom of this section and use the ```super command```, it will automate the process!

 To download run ```git clone https://github.com/Thoq-jar/Zephyr.git && cd Zephyr```